-- Several battery electric models have now stabilised or appear to be close to a plateau following very large decreases in used values in recent months, whereas some appear to still have some way to fall.
-Many are now looking good value compared to ICE equivalents or competitors and although there is potential for some to increase from their current used value position, we have generally assumed that we will see further deflation in future and have applied negative editorial or future trends adjustments in most cases.
-There are small positive adjustments for the handful of models which have seen the heaviest falls. - The used car market in April is expected to be relatively strong, especially compared to last year, continuing along the lines of the overall strength seen so far this year, albeit with a continuation of the differences seen by age, price point and fuel type.
-Easter this year falls in mid-April and may delay the traditional turning point until then.
+- Numerous battery electric models have now stabilised or appear to be close to a plateau following very large decreases in used values in recent months, whereas some remain very weak and appear to still have some way to fall, with no common denominator or central theme governing how individual ranges are performing.
+Many models are now looking good value compared to ICE equivalents or competitors and although there is potential for some to increase from their current used value position, we have generally assumed that we will see further deflation in future and have applied negative editorial or future trends adjustments in most cases.
+There are small positive adjustments for the handful of models which have seen the heaviest falls. - The used car market in May is expected to continue to be relatively robust, especially compared to last year, continuing along the lines of the overall strength seen so far in 2023, albeit with a continuation of the differences seen by age, price point and fuel type.
 Retail demand will remain constrained over the short term as the reality of the cost-of-living squeeze continues to make itself felt and concerns remain over the impact of increasing interest rates on mortgage costs.
-Used car volumes will continue to slowly increase in the coming months, as fleets start to receive replacements for some long overdue vehicles.
-For most sectors, our short-term forecasts show modest negative movements for the next few months, although this is slightly favourable to typical seasonality, with dealers continuing to pay good money for the best condition cars and for those at an attractive price point for a quick retail sale.
+Used car volumes will continue to slowly increase in the coming months, as fleets receive replacements for some long overdue vehicles.
+For most sectors, our short-term forecasts show modest negative movements for the next few months, although this remains slightly favourable to typical seasonality, with dealers continuing to pay good money for the best condition cars and for those at an attractive price point for a quick retail sale.
 Battery electric models are all currently frequently re-assessed on an individual basis for short term forecast. - As mentioned in our customer webinars, the negative economic impact of any potential recession is expected to be outweighed by the reduction in used car supply already guaranteed by the lower new car registrations from the start of the pandemic onwards.
 Used car prices are not generally correlated with GDP growth, partly because there is a substantial element of core "needs purchases" and also because reductions in consumer confidence and disposable income result in changes of used car buying, rather than preventing it; buyers may turn to older/smaller/higher mileage cars or turn to the used market instead of buying new. - There are still a significant number of cases where logical relationships have been broken and where nearly new used values are above list prices.
 These will resolve themselves in time, but values are not expected to go down as fast as they have increased.
 It is extremely hard to predict how retail demand will progress through the remainder of 2023, especially given the complex economic situation.
-However, we still expect a gradual market adjustment over the next several months or so and not a 'mirrored' fall from the earlier high point. - The used value increases on some models have effectively set a new market and may not return to previous levels, but even in these cases we have tended to apply significant negative editorial adjustments during our Interproduct and sector reviews. - The effects of the new car supply issues (including the semi-conductor shortage) remain varied and subject to frequent change for many OEMs, but several major manufacturers are now experiencing improvements in supply on some models, which we expect to continue.
-There remain many cases of derivative specific impacts within the same model range, or individual options which continue to be difficult to obtain. - One-year-old vehicles will remain in relatively short supply for the foreseeable future.
-However, now that leadtimes for the majority of models have reduced, fewer consumers are willing to pay a premium for a used vehicle over the new car.
-However, despite the prolonged shortages of nearly new stock, the trend until recently had been for 3-yearold cars to outperform the 1-year-old market and they did not increase by as large a proportion, therefore deflation is expected to be less than for 3-year-old cars during the market adjustment.
+However, we still expect a gradual market adjustment over the next several months or so and not a 'mirrored' fall from the earlier high point.